 Pinterest came in after that, once I heard of this new social media platform, and then Triberr.
 I kept joining them one by one.
 But the key is to be consistent on all of them and slowly you see the fans and followers adding up or converting, as you mentioned.

 You really don’t have to do anything – just take it slow and be natural, that’s how I’ve done it.
 I know it’s tough to be all over, but if you can devote even a few minutes daily, you are good to go.

 Having said that, I don’t think I can handle any more social sites now!

-If by tools of trade you mean the products and services that I use on my blog and in blogging, they are Premium WordPress themes by StudioPress and ThemeForest.
+If by tools of trade you mean the products and services that I use on my blog and in blogging, they are Premium StudioPress Themes and Themeforest.
 I used the CommentLuv Premium plugin for some time, and my sites are hosted on Siteground now.

 Other than these I use many of the free WordPress plugins like WP SEO, Wordfence, etc. I do not use any SEO plugin or applications but I might try them later.
-Also, I do not use any tricks for link building.
+Also, I do not use any build inbound links.

 My husband, Vinay, has always been my pillar of strength and the major reason to push me to start my new blog HarleenaSingh.com now.
 I don’t think I’d have started it so soon, though it was in the pipeline for long.

 He has always been working behind the scenes of Aha!NOW and is responsible for speeding up the blog, setting up all the features, plugins, and other technical aspects of both the blogs.
 I’d be totally lost without his help in this regard!
 Recently, he’s even started his blog services page, which we are building slowly now.

 Thank you for saying that, Swadhin, and so glad that you are part of it too.
 The ABC has turned out to be a unique aspect of Aha!NOW, and it has helped structure an activity and forum based blog community.